 Tai Long Wan

 Not to be confused with the aforementioned Big Wave Bay, which has the same Chinese name, Tai Long Wan refers to the 3-kilometre bay in Sai Kung, which has four (yes, four) different beaches.
-While all the beaches – Sai Wan, Ham Tin Wan, Tai Wan and Tung Wan – are known for having baby soft sand and clear blue waters, the stunning Tai Wan beach is a favourite among surfers and those who prefer a bit more spaciousness.
+While all the beaches – Sai Wan, Ham Tin Wan, Tai Wan and Tung Wan – are known for having baby soft sand and clear blue waters, the stunning Tai Wan beach is a favourite among surfers and those who prefer a bit more space.
 The kids will love running around barefoot, dogs will love playing fetch along the ocean and families can also rent camping gear at Ham Tin Wan to fall asleep to the calming waves.
 Note that there are no lifeguards or shark nets at any of the four beaches, so be sure to keep an eye on young children and refrain from proper swimming due to strong rip currents.
 Also keep in mind that there are only facilities and restaurants at Sai Wan and Ham Tin Wan, but Tai Wan is only a 10-minute hike from Ham Tin Wan.

 How to get there: Head to Sai Wan Pavilion via minibus from Choi Hung, Hang Hau or Mong Kok and embark on an hour-long (mostly downhill) hike to get to the beaches, or head to Sai Kung Pier and take a speedboat directly to Sai Wan or Ham Tin Wan ($120-$200).
 If you’re planning to leave the beaches via speedboat, be sure to buy tickets back to Sai Kung Pier at the beachside restaurants earlier rather than later.